Employers and Universities: Work with us?

 4. Don’t delay on submitting your application form

-The UCAS deadline for applications to UK universities through UCAS may be 15th January (Oxford, Cambridge and Medicine courses have the earlier UCAS deadline of 15th October), but many uni's start giving out offers before Christmas, so you should aim to get your application in before the end of November at the latest – otherwise you may be reducing your chances of success.
+The UCAS deadline for applications to UK universities through UCAS is the last Wednesday in January, while Oxford, Cambridge and medicine courses have the earlier UCAS deadline of 15th October.
+However, some universities start giving out offers before Christmas, so you should aim to get your application in before the end of November if you can – otherwise you may be reducing your chances of success.

 5. Stay on the ball even after you’ve accepted your offers

 In the balmy post-exam, post-school, post-exam stress summer sun, it’s possible to forget that you’re going to be off to university soon.
-It’s all too easy to miss the letter or email from your uni asking about your preferences for accommodation – and then finding yourself without anywhere to live in September.
+It’s all too easy to miss the email from your uni asking about your preferences for accommodation or sharing that three-page reading list for your course.

-Living in halls with your fellow students is one of the best bits about heading off to university for the first time, so keep an eye on your inbox and letter box to make sure you are on top of the first year logistics.
+Living in halls with your fellow students is one of the best bits about heading off to university for the first time, so keep an eye on your inbox to make sure you are on top of the first-year logistics.
 You’ll also need to sort out your student loan, insurance and student bank account – all of which you should research properly as it could save you money and hassle later on down the line.

-And don't forget that you can still apply to university through UCAS clearing.
-For more information on this, take a look at our post A-Level Results Day: Applying to Uni Through UCAS Clearing.
+And don't forget that you can still apply to university through UCAS Clearing.
+For more information on this, take a look at our post on how to apply university through Clearing.

 Image credits